 Particularly, we would like to mention the support of the Austrian Federal Ministry for Agriculture, Regions and Tourism (BMLRT), whose financial contribution has made it possible to host this conference.

-Due to the currently still critical situation caused by the COVID-19 pandemic, the conference Forests in Women’s Hands will be held online.
-You will have the opportunity to participate online, to join in the discussion and to meet representatives from the forestry sector at home and abroad.
+Due to the still critical situation caused by the COVID-19 pandemic, the conference Forests in Women’s Hands was held online.
+Participants had the opportunity to take part online, to join in the discussion and to meet representatives from the forestry sector at home and abroad.